1867 Keelung earthquake

 The 1867 Keelung earthquake occurred off the northern coast of Taiwan on the morning of December 18 with a magnitude of 7.0.
 It produced strong shaking that seriously damaged the cities of Keelung and Taipei.
-A tsunami, thought to be the only confirmed destructive of its kind in Taiwan, drowned hundreds and had a run-up exceeding 15 m.
+A tsunami drowned hundreds and had a run-up exceeding 15 m, possibly the only confirmed widely destructive and deadly tsunami in Taiwan's history.
 The total death toll was estimated to be 580 while more than 100 were injured.
 It was followed by aftershocks that were felt on average ten times a day.

 Keelung and the harbor was seriously affected by the earthquake.
 It sustained minor damage from the tsunami.
 Photographed sometime between 1860 and 1890.

 Tectonic setting

 Taiwan is situated on a complex convergent boundary between the Eurasian plate and the Philippine Sea plate.
 Off the northeastern coast of the island, the Philippine Sea plate subducts northwards beneath the Ryukyu Islands (on the overriding Eurasian plate) along the Ryukyu Trench.
 To the south of the island, oceanic crust of the Eurasian plate subducts beneath eastwards the Philippine Sea plate along the Manila Trench.
 Taiwan lies at the junction of the two subduction zones, on the edge of the Asian continental margin (Eurasian plate), where the northwest–southeast convergence rate is estimated to be 7 cm/year.
 Continental collision occurs due to convergence of the Asian continental crust with continental crust of the Philippine Sea plate on the island.
 Continental crust of the Eurasian plate is being subducted beneath the island, forming east-dipping thrust faults.